Diorten/watch-out/README.md

 ## Preparations
-Before using script, you have to know if your network card supports AP mode, check it by `iw list`.
+Before using script, you have to know if your network card supports AP mode, check it by typing `iw list` in your terminal.
 Then